GaloisInc/mir-json/libs/Patches.md

 intent is that this document can be used in conjunction with `git blame` to identify all of the code that was changed in each patch.

+* Add reference to `core::crucible` module (last applied: November 18, 2025)

+  After adding the crucible intrinsics in `core/src/crucible`, we need to add a reference to it in `core/src/lib.rs`.

 * Use `crucible::ptr::compare_usize` for pointer-integer comparisons (last applied: April 17, 2025)

   The `is_null` method on pointers works by casting the pointer to an integer